 Overall tractor sales in April were up 12.3% from April 2019, accounting for more than 3,600 units overall, according to the Association of Equipment Manufacturers (AEM) April 2020 U.S. Ag Tractor and Combine report.
+At CWR Resources you can schedule a visit to inspect your surplus equipment.
 Combine sales were up 4.1% from April 2019 or 20 combine units.

 Tractor units sold rose on a 16.2% increase in sales of tractors 40 horsepower (HP) and below.
 The small-tractor category accounts for most tractor units sold in any given month.
 About three-quarters of all tractors sold in April were 40 HP and below.
 The year-over-year increase in April for these smaller units was 3,453 tractors.

 The strong result in this category might be the result — and there is some speculation here — of newly working-from-home weekend hobby farmers investing in equipment to complete long-overdue projects.
 Curt Blades, senior vice president for agriculture and forestry for AEM, noted that parts purchased for older and smaller pieces of equipment are also selling well.

 Tractors from 40 to 100 HP also sold well in April, up 6.3% over April 2019.

 Major farm equipment manufacturers were not expecting 2020 to be a banner year.
 But they had no way of knowing that a globe-circling viral pandemic would sweep aside all of their early expectations.
 AEM released its 2020 industry outlook in mid-February.

 The agricultural machinery industry grew a better-than-expected 3.2% to $15.6 billion in sales last year.
 AEM’s report projected a brief “tick down” for 2020 before a 1%- to 2%-per-year rise through 2023.